 Paragraph 32 and 33 – Rural women

 According to the census data of 2014, the rural population has decreased by 24 per cent since 2002.
-The rate of internal migration is also quite high.
 Part of the rural population migrates to urban centres – mainly to towns.
 However, most of the internal migrants move to the capital.
-Unemployment is the main cause of internal migration.
 According to the GEOSTAT, the migration rate is higher among men than it is among women.

-Agriculture played an important role in the formation of the Georgian statehood and contributed much to its economic development.
-Some 43.4 per cent (more than 3 million hectares) of the whole territory of Georgia is designated as agricultural land, which also includes pastures and meadows.
-Agriculture still accounts for about 52 per cent of the country’s labor force, while 98 per cent of farmworkers are considered self-employed.
-Agriculture thus represents an important sector of economy employing the majority of the active population.

-The income gap between urban and rural residents widened substantially.
-It is noteworthy that the rural population does not have many alternative employment opportunities.
-It should be mentioned that the percentage share of elderly population in rural areas is increasing that complicates the demographic situation there.

 The Strategy of Agricultural Development of Georgia 2015-2020 provides a vision for the development of the agricultural sector in Georgia and considers seven main directions of development.
-The strategy mentions gender in two directions: Direction 1 – increasing the competitiveness of those employed in the agrarian sector, and Direction 2 – institutional development.
-The development of cooperatives is planned under the first direction, which states that the development of cooperatives improves the involvement of women in social and economic activities.
-The development of information databases and gender disaggregated data collection is planned under the second direction.
+The development of information databases and gender disaggregated data collection is planned under the second direction – institutional development.
 Similarly, the NAP accompanying the Strategy contains two references to gender: a recommendation to collect gender-disaggregated data for the development of a market information system, and a recommendation to involve women in the development of agricultural cooperatives.

-Georgia’s Rural Development Strategy 2017-2020 lists its three priorities: Economy and competitiveness; Social conditions and living standards; and Environmental protection and sustainable management of natural resources.
+Georgia’s Rural Development Strategy 2017-2020 lists its three priorities.
 It references women in one priority area: social conditions and living standards.
-Objective 1 reads: “Raising awareness in innovation and entrepreneurship as well as promotion of cooperation through contributing to the skills development and employment issues (especially for young people and women)”.
-Objective 3 reads: “Local population engagement.
-Increase the involvement of rural population (especially youth and women) in the identification of local needs and the determination of solutions to these needs”.

 The accompanying NAP foresees 70 newly constructed or rehabilitated kindergartens.
 Provision of affordable kindergarten schools is vital to encourage more women to enter the formal market.
-In some regions of Georgia, 30.8 per cent of the population do not have access to kindergartens.
-The lack of access to basic services disproportionately affects women in Georgia, who dedicate significantly more time to childcare and household duties.
-One researcher in Georgia determined that women dedicate 13 times more time to housework than men”.
-This results in increased pressure on women to accomplish a greater workload and limits opportunities to attend qualification courses or to build their professional capacity in general.
-It is particularly difficult for women who have taken time off to have a child to remain competitive.
-Women are expected to undertake the majority of unpaid care work within the household, and there are few examples of men and women sharing care responsibilities.